algosup/2024-2025-project-4-web-fpga-team-8/documents/technical/technicalSpecification.md

 - **Classroom Integration**: Add teacher dashboards, group activities, and exportable reports.

 > This roadmap aims to evolve the project into a complete educational FPGA simulator.

-## 12. Conclusion

-This is just the beginning.

-If you're reading this and you're curious, inspired, or just want to learn — we’d love your help.

-### How to Get Involved

-- Check out the issues and roadmap in the repository
-- Try running the simulator locally and suggest improvements
-- Submit pull requests for features, bugfixes, or documentation
-- Open discussions to share use cases, ideas, or educational needs

-> Web FPGA is built to teach and built to grow — together.

-Thanks for reading, and welcome to the project.